Why website accessibility is important to Young Women’s Trust

 We know we’re not perfect.
 Here’s where we plan to make changes in the future.

 - Some PDFs are not accessible.
 We’re working on providing alternatives.
+We are also making sure where we do need to use a PDF, it is created as accessibly as possible.

 Getting set up